Abhishek-Pattanayak/SpringbootWithHazelcastCashing/README.md

 ## SpringbootWithHazelcastCashing
 - This is an example of Spring boot with Hazelcast in memory caching.
-For all CRUD operations, JPA has been integrated and an in meory H2 data base has been used.used with JPA.
+For all CRUD operations, JPA has been integrated and an in meory H2 data base has been used.

 ## Steps to test the application
 - Start the application which will run on Port: 8000